Greener Cattle Initiative Awards

 2. Developing a milk-based test to predict a cow’s methane emissions.

-3. Understanding microorganisms in cows’ rumen, a large fermentation vat in the first compartment of cows’ stomach, to inform possible dietary or other interventions.
+3. Understanding microorganisms in cows’ rumen, a large fermentation vat in the first compartment of cows’ stomach, is necessary to inform possible dietary or other interventions.

 Genetics